Decline and modernization of the Ottoman Empire: Main issues of the period

-The military of the Ottoman Empire remained an effective fighting force until the second half of the eighteenth century when it suffered a catastrophic defeat against Russia in the 1768-74 war.
+The military of the Ottoman Empire remained an effective fighting force until the second half of the 18th century when it suffered a catastrophic defeat against Russia in the 1768-74 war.
 Selim III came to the throne with an ambitious effort for military reforms in 1789.
 He failed and was replaced by Mahmud II in 1808 who established martial law through Alemdar Mustafa Pasha.
 At first, he allied with the Janissaries to break the power of the provincial governors and then turned on the Janissaries and removed them altogether during the 1826 Auspicious Incident.
-Efforts for a new system (1826–1858) began following the Auspicious incident.
+Efforts for a new system (1826–1858) began following the Auspicious Incident.

 Economic historian Paul Bairoch argues that free trade contributed to deindustrialization in the Ottoman Empire.
 In contrast to the protectionism of China, Japan, and Spain, the Ottoman Empire had a liberal trade policy, open to foreign imports.
 This policy had its origins in the capitulations of the Ottoman Empire, dating back to the first commercial treaties signed with France in 1536 and taken further with capitulations in 1673 and 1740, which lowered duties to 3% for imports and exports.
 The liberal Ottoman policies were praised by British economists such as John Ramsay McCulloch in his Dictionary of Commerce (1834), but later criticized by British politicians such as Prime Minister Benjamin Disraeli, who cited the Ottoman Empire as "an instance of the injury done by unrestrained competition" in the 1846 Corn Laws debate: